silinternational/terraform-modules/aws/ecr/README.md

  - `cd_user_arn` - ARN for an IAM user used by a Continuous Delivery service for pushing Docker images

+## Optional Inputs

+ - `tags` - A map of tags to add to the repository

 ## Outputs

  - `repo_url` - The repository url.
 Ex: `1234567890.dkr.ecr.us-east-1.amazonaws.com/repo-name`